 Advancement of Clinical Research in Childhood Stuttering (ARC) Award

 The $25,000 Advancement of Clinical Research in Childhood Stuttering (ARC) Award is a $25,000 funding opportunity designed to support research that will impact service provision for children who stutter in the domains of therapy, assessment, and/or clinical training.
-Deadline to apply is March 24, 2022.
 This award was made possible by the Canadeo Family.
+Application deadline will be announced in Spring 2023

 CASE Research Grant